Separate Exchangeability as Modeling Principle in Bayesian Nonparametrics: Exchangeability as a Modeling Principle

 \section{Exchangeability as a Modeling Principle}

-To perform inference and prediction we rely on some notion of homogeneity across observations that allows us to leverage information from the sample $x_{1:n} =(x_1,\ldots,x_n)$ to deduce inference about a set of future observations $x_{n+1:n+m}$.
-De Finetti refers to this as ``analogy'' \citep{de1937prevision}.
-In Bayesian statistics, the assumptions are stated in the language of probability and learning is naturally performed via conditional probability.
+To perform inference and prediction, we rely on some notion of homogeneity across observations that allows us to leverage information from the sample $x_{1:n} =(x_{1},\ldots,x_{n})$ to deduce inference about future observations $x_{n+1:n+m}$. \cite{finetti1937prevision} refers to this as ``\emph{analogy}''.
+Importantly, such an assumption allows performing predictions based on induction that would not be justified without some subjective homogeneity assumptions.
+See Hume's discussion of the ``\emph{problem of induction}'' in \cite[Book 1, Part 3, Section 6]{hume1739treatise}.
+In Bayesian statistics, the assumptions are stated in the language of probability, and learning is performed via conditional probability.
+Throughout, we use the same lowercase symbols for random variables and realizations, only to simplify notation.

-\subsection{Exchangeability and partial exchangeability.}
+\subsection{Exchangeability and Partial Exchangeability}

-\paragraph*{Exchangeability.} A fundamental assumption that allows such generalization in Bayesian learning is exchangeability, that is, invariance of the joint law of the data with respect to permutations of the observation indices.
-This entails that the order of the observations is irrelevant in the learning process and one can deduce inference for $x_{n+1:n+m}$ from observations $x_{1:n}$.
+\paragraph*{Exchangeability.} A fundamental assumption that allows such generalization in Bayesian learning is exchangeability, that is, invariance of the joint law of the data with respect to permutations of the observation indices, implying that the order of the observations is irrelevant in the learning process and one can deduce inference for $x_{n+1:n+m}$ from observations $x_{1:n}$.
 More precisely, a sequence $x_{1:n}$ is judged exchangeable if

 for any permutation $\pi$ of $[n] \coloneqq \{1,\ldots,n\}$.
-Here $\overset{d}{=}$ denotes equality in distribution.
-If the observable $x_1,\ldots,x_n$ are considered a sample from an infinite exchangeable sequence $(x_i)_{i\ge 1}$, that is finite exchangeability holds for any sample size $n \ge 1$, de Finetti's theorem \citep{de1929funzione} states that an extendable sequence $x_1, \ldots, x_n$ is exchangeable if and only if it can be expressed as conditionally independently identically distributed (i.i.d.)\ from a random probability $P$
+Here, $\eqd$ denotes equality in distribution.
+If the observable $x_{1},\ldots,x_{n}$ can be represented as a sample from an infinite exchangeable sequence $(x_{i})_{i\ge 1}$, that is finite exchangeability holds for any sample size $n \ge 1$, we say that $x_{1},\ldots,x_{n}$ is an extendable exchangeable sequence.
+De Finetti's theorem \citep{finetti1930funzione, finetti1937prevision, hewitt1955symmetric, kingman1978uses} states that a sequence $x_{1}, \ldots, x_{n}$ is extendable exchangeable if and only if it can be expressed as conditionally i.i.d.\ from a probability measure $P$